KumarJayanti/vasisbeats/docs/migrating-email-link-signin.md

 - Hosting files and correct headers (AASA/assetlinks.json)
 - OS association and delivery (entitlements, App/Universal Links, plugin forwarding)

-Android is deterministic once SHA‑256 and intent‑filters are correct. iOS/macOS enforce stronger association rules and sometimes cache prior decisions; removing legacy domains, resetting Safari Website Data, and ensuring entitlements/profiles are correct improves reliability significantly.
+Android is deterministic once SHA‑256 and intent‑filters are correct. iOS enforces stronger association rules and sometimes cache prior decisions; removing legacy domains, resetting Safari Website Data, and ensuring entitlements/profiles are correct improves reliability significantly.

+**macOS Limitation**: While we successfully achieved URL association (the app is recognized and can be opened via the link), we were unable to get the URL delivered to the app for completing the sign-in process.
+The association works correctly, but the URL forwarding mechanism to complete the Firebase Auth flow remains unresolved on macOS.